 The atmosphere out there on the street feels a little like a movie scene.
 Relax, laid-back with the young and hip characteristics, this neighbourhood is definitely a place worth exploring if you happen to be somewhere nearby.

 Before we start the night, the boss came with this big tray of a variety of porcelain sake cups.
 It was for the customers to choose a cup that he/she would like to use for the night.
 Quite gimmicky but I like the idea. ; )

 My pretty little porcelain sake cup for the night.
 Pardon my chipping nail colour ><

 Our iced Junmai sake for the night, as the boss recommended it to be served cool.

 The sake tasted smooth and light, with a faint sweet scent.
 It leaves a light vanilla and rice fragrance after you swallow the cup down.
 A very pleasant drink with the sashimi and seafood udon hotpot I would suggest.

 Chicken Karaage.
 It was very crispy on the outside, with the juicy-tender meat on the inside.
 The chicken was well marinated in some sauce which taste similar to ngoh-hiang (Malaysian/ Singaporean 5 spices).
 Somehow it tastes like home so it is good?

 The 2nd dish of the night was Tuna Tadaki (たたき).
-Tuna fish briefly marinated in vinegar and seared lightly on the outside.
+Tuna fish is briefly marinated in vinegar and seared lightly on the outside.
 The generous peanut sauce was a nice match with the tuna.
-As it was minimally cooked, the fish still remains its melt-in-your-mouth texture.
+As it was minimally cooked, the fish still retains its melt-in-your-mouth texture.

 I was pretty delighted to see the freshly grated wasabi served together with the dish.
 As more and more Japanese restaurants are serving their sashimi with processed, bulk-produced wasabi paste, you will definitely appreciate the effort put in there by the chef upon seeing the freshly grated wasabi here.